 The deadline for publishing the draft accounts has moved forward to 31st May 2023 (for the 2 financial years post Covid the deadline had moved to 31 July.)
-The deadline for publishing the audited accounts has also moved forward to 30th September 2023 (having been 30 November 2022 for the last 2 sets of accounts).
+The deadline for publishing the audited accounts is currently under review by central government.